ajaysingh096/2024_MBP1413_Ajay_Yakup/README.md

-Evaluating UNET and Mask R-CNN models for their generalizability with multimodal image datasets and detecting nuclei in tumours by Ajay Singh, Yakup Kohen for MBP1413 - 2024
+Evaluating UNET and Mask R-CNN models for their generalizability with multimodal image datasets and detecting nuclei in tumours by Ajay Singh, Yakup Kohen. for MBP1413 - 2024
-Git hub repo for UNET and Mask RCNN models
+Git hub repo for UNET and Mask RCNN models.

 2024_MBP1413_Final_Report_Ajay_Yakup.pdf - Report
 Final_2024_MB1314_Ajay_Yakup_MONAI_to_share.ipynb - Can be opened on Google colab for MONAI teaching